Vrajeshbrahmbhatt06/InstaCaptionAI/README.md

 # InstaCaptionAI

 InstaCaptionAI is a Streamlit-based web application that uses Google's Generative AI models to create engaging Instagram captions based on user-provided scenarios or images.
 This tool is designed to help users generate creative, humorous, and conversational captions tailored to their specific needs.
+For a more in-depth understanding of the implementation, you can also refer to my [Medium article](https://medium.com/@vrajesh_b15/how-to-build-an-ai-powered-instagram-caption-generator-using-streamlit-langchain-and-googles-7b6c09cc83f6).

 ## Features